ChilliCream/graphql-platform/website/src/blog/2021-01-10-hot-chocolate-logging/2021-01-10-hot-chocolate-logging.md

 # Just Show Me the Code

-You can find all the code from this article in this Github repository:
+You can find all the code from this article in this Github repository.

 https://github.com/pkellner/hot-chocolate-query-logging